Weighed But Found Wanting: Plot

-In the present, Kuala, now the village idiot, wanders about her Nueva Ecija town in dirty clothes and with mangy hair.
-The townsfolk mock and deride Kuala, and she is pushed into a watering hole where she almost drowns.
+In the present day, Kuala, now branded the village idiot, roams her Nueva Ecija town in tattered clothes and unkempt hair.
+The locals mock and ridicule her, culminating in a cruel act where she is shoved into a watering hole, narrowly escaping drowning.

-Bertong Ketong (Mario O'Hara), a leper yearning for female companionship, attracts Kuala with a rattle and takes her to his shack in the cemetery.
-Junior (Christopher de León) makes friends with them, defying the prohibitions of his father, César Blanco, who is a lawyer and failed politician.
+Bertong Ketong, a leper longing for companionship, entices Kuala with a rattle and brings her to his ramshackle home in the cemetery.
+Junior befriends them, defying his father César Blanco, a lawyer and unsuccessful politician.

-Junior asks Berto's advice concerning his problems with his eccentric teacher, Mr. Del Mundo (Orlando Nadres), who has a crush on him, and with his girlfriend, Evangeline (Hilda Koronel), who flirted with her escort during that year's Santacruzan.
-The jealous Junior left the procession and sought the company of Milagros (Laurice Guillen), who seduces him.
+Junior seeks Berto's counsel about his challenges with his eccentric teacher, Mr. Del Mundo, who harbors a crush on him, and with his girlfriend, Evangeline, who flirted with another during the recent Santacruzan.
+Consumed by jealousy, Junior leaves the procession and turns to Milagros, who seduces him.

-The local Asociación de las Damas Cristianas (Association of Christian Ladies) is later scandalised to discover that Kuala has fallen pregnant.
-She is forced to live in the custody of the pious Lola Jacoba (Rosa Aguirre).
-When Berto makes a clandestine visit to Kuala, she tells him of his unhappiness.
-Berto tells this to Junior, who resolves to help the pregnant Kuala make an escape from Lola Jacoba's house and lead her back to Berto's shack.
-However, Berto knows she will be taken away and returns her to Lola Jacoba, and promises to retrieve her after she has given birth.
+The local Asociación de las Damas Cristianas is scandalized to learn that Kuala is pregnant.
+She is forced into the custody of the devout Lola Jacoba.
+During a secret visit, Kuala confides in Berto about her unhappiness.
+Berto shares this with Junior, who vows to help Kuala escape from Lola Jacoba's house and return her to Berto's shack.
+Realizing the dangers, Berto reluctantly returns her to Lola Jacoba, promising to rescue her after she gives birth.